naribi/GEARS/Intro_RS_Lab2.md

 ![Figure 6.
 First RGB](L2_rgb.png)

 9. After running the previous line of code, we can see that an image loads in the map viewer but it is completely dark.
-This is because we did not specify any visualisation parameters.
-Reflectance values for Sentinel-2 products range from 0 to 3000, so let's specify this in our code like shown below (noting that all visualisation parameters are inside the {} braces):
+This is because we did not specify any visualization parameters.
+Reflectance values for Sentinel-2 products range from 0 to 3000, so let's specify this in our code like shown below (noting that all visualization parameters are inside the {} braces):

 ```JavaScript